 *Calls to 03 numbers cost no more than a national rate call to an 01 or 02 number and must count towards any inclusive minutes in the same way as 01 and 02 calls.
 These rules apply to calls from any type of line including mobile, BT, other fixed line or payphone

 You will need to provide public toilets if you are running a business classed as a place of entertainment or you are selling food and drink to the public for consumption on the premises.
 Guidelines on the number of toilets needed are given in the British Standard 6465: PART 1:1984

-Generally you do not necessarily need a licence to trade but you will need to register your premises with Sedgemoor District Council.
+Generally, you do not need a licence to trade as a food business but as explained above you will need to register your premises with Sedgemoor District Council.

 All staff that are to be directly involved with the handling of food must know how to work hygienically, so some level of food hygiene training is required.